-James Baldwin, who was born in Harlem, New York, on August 2, 1924, was one of the greatest writers of the 20th century.
-Baldwin worked in a variety of mediums; he was a novelist as well as an essayist and a playwright whose work largely focused on issues related to race, class, and sexuality in the mid-1900s.
+James Baldwin, who was born in Harlem, New York City, on August 2, 1924, was one of the greatest writers of the 20th century.
+Baldwin worked in a variety of genres; he was a novelist as well as an essayist and a playwright whose work largely focused on issues related to race, class, and sexuality in the mid-1900s.

 Even if you’ve read all of his work, there are still some things you might not know about James Baldwin.

 1. James Baldwin was a preacher in his teen years.

 Baldwin’s mother, Emma Jones, never told him about his biological father.
 He was raised by his stepfather, a Baptist minister named David Baldwin, but their relationship was strained.
 One thing the two did have in common, at least for a few years, was a commitment to religion.

 In his essay “Letter From a Region in My Mind,” Baldwin wrote about experiencing a “prolonged religious crisis” and how “I became, during my fourteenth year, for the first time in my life, afraid—afraid of the evil within me and afraid of the evil without.”
 He wrote: